-To prepare for their roles, Robert Redford and Dustin Hoffman hung out in the Washington Post newsroom for several weeks, observing reporters and attending staff meetings.
+To prepare for their roles, actors Robert Redford and Dustin Hoffman hung out in the Washington Post newsroom for several weeks, observing reporters and attending staff meetings.
 Once, when Redford was standing in a hallway, a group of high school students came through on a tour of the newspaper offices.
 The students immediately started taking pictures of Redford with their pocket cameras.
 At that point, Bob Woodward walked by.
 Redford told the students, "Wait a minute!
 Here's the real Bob Woodward, the guy I'm playing in the movie!
 Don't you want to take a picture of him?"
 The students said no, and walked on.
-Hoffman also recalled that he had been asked by the Post's science reporter to fetch a new typewriter ribbon.
+Hoffman also recalled that he had been asked by the paper's science reporter to fetch a new typewriter ribbon.
 Due to Hoffman's long hair and casual dress, the science reporter had mistaken him for a copy boy.

 The two lead actors memorized each other's lines so that they could both interrupt each other in character.
 This unsettled a lot of the actors they were playing opposite, leading to a greater sense of verisimilitude.

 One scene involving Robert Redford on the phone is done in a continuous six-minute single take with the camera tracking in slowly.
 Towards the end Redford makes a mistake - he calls the phone caller by the wrong name - but as he stays in character it simply appears genuine and this was the take used in the final cut.

 The furious volley of typewriter keys striking paper in the opening scenes was created by layering the sounds of gunshots and whip-lashes over the actual sounds of a typewriter, accentuating the film's theme of words as weapons.
 This is also why the closing scene has a teletypewriter printing headlines with the sound of cannon fire from a 21-gun salute in the background.